rivernuthead/rivernuthead/README.md

 - 👋 Hi, I’m Enrico Pandrin, PhD candidate at the University of Trento.
-- 👀 I’m interested in rivers, water resources and management
+- 👀 I’m interested in rivers, water resources and management.
-- 🌱 I’m currently learning data analysis and working on sediment transport processes in gravel bed rivers
+- 🌱 I’m currently learning data analysis and working on sediment transport processes in gravel bed rivers.
-- 💞️ I’m looking to collaborate on data analysis tools and statistics
+- 💞️ I’m looking to collaborate on data analysis tools and statistics.
 - 📫 How to reach me: send me an email at enrico.pandrin(at)unitn.it

 <!---